-To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.
-Please note this link will take you outside of this guide.
+To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases.

 Review other research announced at recent scientific meetings about head and neck cancer on the Cancer.Net Blog.

 Visit the website of Conquer Cancer, the ASCO Foundation, to find out how to help support cancer research.
 Please note that this link takes you to a different ASCO website.

 The next section in this guide is Coping with Treatment.
 It offers some guidance in how to cope with the physical, emotional, social, and financial changes that cancer and its treatment can bring.
 Use the menu to choose a different section to read in this guide.